-AWIS is a national advocacy organization championing the interests of women in science, technology, engineering, and mathematics across all disciplines and employment sectors.
+AWIS is a national advocacy organization championing the interests of women in science, technology, engineering, agriculture, and mathematics across all disciplines and employment sectors.
 By breaking down barriers and creating opportunities, AWIS strives to ensure that women in these fields can achieve their full potential.

 Below are some important links.